-Automatic dimming inside rear view mirror
+Automatic dimming rear view mirror

-Your vehicle is equipped with an inside rear view mirror which has an auto-dimming function.
-The electronic day/night mirror will change from the normal (high reflective) state to the non-glare (darkened) state when bright lights (glare) reach the mirror.
-When the mirror detects bright light from behind the vehicle, it will automatically adjust (darken) to minimize glare.

-The mirror will automatically return to the normal state whenever the vehicle is placed in R (Reverse)(when the mirror is on) to ensure a bright clear view when backing up.
+Your vehicle is equipped with an inside rear view mirror with an auto-dimming function.
+When the auto-dimming mirror is turned on, it will detect bright lights (glare) from behind the vehicle, and will change from the normal, high reflective state, to the darkened state to minimize glare.
+When the auto-dimming mirror is turned on, it will automatically return to the normal high-reflective state whenever the vehicle is placed in reverse (R) to ensure a clear view while backing up.

-Do not block the sensor on the backside of the mirror since this may impair proper mirror performance.
+Do not block the sensor located on either side of the mirror since this will impair proper mirror performance (i.e. hangtags, parking stickers, etc.).